 Forensic science has evolved over the years, and it remains a valuable factor in many a court decision.
 For the National Institute of Justice, this discipline has always played “a vital role in the criminal justice system by providing scientifically based information through the analysis of physical evidence”.

 In this sense, lawyers will have to realize just how crucial it is to brush up on their knowledge of forensic science.
 Doing so allows for a lot of benefits in the course of their practice.
 And it’s always best to know as much as possible about this field at law school.

 With that being said, here are the top reasons why law students should put a lot of focus on forensic science.

 Case analysis using XRD services and serological methods are evolving.
-The market for such technologies is continuously providing the legal industry innovative solutions to complex cases.
+The market for such technologies continuously provides the legal industry innovative solutions to complex cases.
 In turn, this has encouraged law students to become more cognizant of the forensics field for them to strengthen their cases.

-The use of forensic science is prone to mishandling, and forensic attorneys will have to face serious legal backlash if evidence collections and analyses were done haphazardly.
+The use of forensic science is prone to mishandling, and forensic attorneys will have to face severe legal backlash if evidence collection and analyses are done haphazardly.
 To avoid such a scenario, it is always best to become aware of the standards in forensics practice early on.

 A shift to a more scientific practice

 Accuracy has always been an issue in litigation, and forensics has always been the burden of proof that would ultimately result in a conviction.
-For that, law has turned to science to come up with better means to launch a suit.
+For that, the law has turned to science to devise better means to launch a suit.

 The discipline will evolve as new methods are introduced.
 With that being said, it is crucial for law students to realize that these methods will require a great deal of background knowledge in the fields of chemistry, biology, and physiology.
 We can then expect forensics to branch out to these fields and urge professionals to become more aware of this increasing reliance on the scientific method.